0

 5. Set Up Outbound Sales and Fill the Pipeline With Leads

 We recommend checking out Alan O'Rourke's post over at BrandPitch.
 It goes into detail on his process of building a sales funnel through outsourcing and vetting leads and then reaching out to them through cold emails.
+Using visual tools like Slickplan to map these processes also helps to streamline outreach and ensure consistent lead management.

-It works even for agency owners to target s a specific niche because your prospectors will have clearer targets.
+It works even for agency owners to target a specific niche because your prospectors will have clearer targets.

 Outbound message analytics